Cacsjep/mscp/docs/getting-started/installation.md

 3. Select the plugins and drivers you want to install

 !!! note
-    The installer handles stopping/starting the required Milestone services automatically
+    The installer handles stopping/starting the required Milestone services automatically.
+It only stops the Recording Server when device drivers are being installed or removed, and only stops the Event Server when admin plugins are being installed or removed.
+Smart Client-only or driver-only installs leave the other service untouched.

 ---

 ## Plugins ZIPs - Manual Installation